dissyulina/shoesandmore/TESTING.md

 <br>

 ## JavaScript Testing
 I ran the javascript code through [JSHint](https://jshint.com/), and there were some warnings about missing semicolons - which now have been fixed, and one undefined variable: ```Stripe```.
-We know that ```Stripe``` is an external variable from the Stripe Payment that we use in the website, so it's not defined inside the JS file.
+We know that ```Stripe``` is an external variable from the Stripe Payment that we use on the website, so it's not defined inside the JS file.
-See below the screencapture of the testing result.
+See below the screen capture of the testing result.
 - [stripe_elements.js](readme-testing-files/testing/js-hint/stripe-elements-js.png)
 - [products.js](readme-testing-files/testing/js-hint/products-js.png)
 - [reviews.js](readme-testing-files/testing/js-hint/review-js.png)